iterative/katacoda-scenarios/tutorials/pipelines/step3.md

    `tree .dvc/cache`{{execute}}

-   We are just saving a snapshot of the `.dvc` files that describe data, transformations (stages), and relationships between them.
+   We are saving in Git a snapshot of the `.dvc` files that describe data, transformations (stages), and relationships between them.
-   The data files themselves are stored in the cache:
+   The data files themselves are stored in the cache.
+The metrics file is saved in Git, since it is small.

+   Let's check the metrics and the pipeline:

    `dvc metrics show`{{execute}}